 Being in the mid-600’s you are right on the cusp of what qualifies for unsecured versus secured credit cards.
 For secured, you will have to put up a deposit ranging from $200 to thousands (you choose the amount) and that becomes your credit limit.
 Many are alarmed when they hear this but don’t worry, that deposit is refundable you close the account in the future (assuming you don’t owe money when it’s closed).

 Which type will you qualify for?
 There’s no way to know until you try applying.
 But don’t misinterpret that the wrong way – you should not apply for credit cards until you get approved.
 Every application you submit results in a credit inquiry and having too many of those isn’t good for your score.
-So the last thing you want to do is make you score worse by having a boatload of new inquiries made!
+So the last thing you want to do is make you score worse by having a ton of new inquiries made!

 Once you get a credit card, make sure you use it responsibly – as in always pay at least the minimum amount due (and preferably the entire outstanding balance) on time and never use more than about one third of your credit limit (later on it’s important to follow this advice on any individual card or in total across all your cards).
 After 9 to 12 months it’s a good idea to your credit score again to determine where you stand.
 Hopefully by then, you will be in a position to qualify for an even better unsecured credit card.

 Sidenote: The reason you had a 650 credit score on one report and a 640 on another is due to the fact that each credit bureau utilizes different data and algorithms to calculate their credit score.
 Usually the information across all three credit reporting agencies is the same but sometimes, a given bureau’s info may differ slightly (perhaps it hasn’t picked up recent information from one or both of the others).
 However, anything in the mid-600s will be viewed as more or less the same, so don’t fret over the minute difference.

 This post was written or last updated February 1, 2016